Sudhanshumonash/Dreamfest/README.md

 # Dreamfest
 This is website for booking hotels online.
-I am planning to to add buget section.
+I am planning to to add buget section, where customers set there budgets and the website decides which plan is better.